-Make sure to evaluate everything and to read all of the contracts carefully before you actually decide to get the loan.
-Also, make sure to analyze different lender institutions and not take the first offer!
-Sometimes you’ll find that there are better offers out there than what you first find.
+Make sure to evaluate everything and to read all of the contracts carefully before you decide to obtain the loan.
+Also, make sure to shop around for different lenders and not take the first offer!
+Sometimes you’ll find there are better offers out there than what you first find.

 You have applied for your loan as a nonresident and now all that is left to do is wait for the authorization.

 It can take up to 48 hours for you to receive a loan approval confirmation—it all depends on the individual institution.
 Once your loan is accepted and you receive the money, make sure to stay on top of your repayments.
 So you don’t forget your monthly payments, we recommend setting up automatic online bank payments.
 Doing this will help you stay on top of payments without having to worry about it each month!

 Please make sure to contact your lender beforehand if you won’t be able to make a payment on time so you can discuss the repayment options available to you.

 Be as responsible as possible with your loan repayments—it is the key to your success in paying off the debt.
 We wish you the best of luck in receiving your loan in the United States and hope you are able to live your own American dream!